-The Faculty Fellow Program is sponsored by the Office of the Vice President for Research.
+The Faculty Fellow Program is sponsored by the Office of the Vice President for Research (VPR).
 The program:

-- expands familiarity with sponsored program administration and strategic planning among the staff and faculty;
+- expands familiarity with VPR operations among the staff and faculty;

-- improves sponsored programs administration and strategic planning through staff and faculty input.
+- improves VPR operations through staff and faculty input; and

 About the Program

 Staff and faculty (including research faculty) participating in the program receive 40 percent salary support from the VPR Office and are released from all teaching obligations during the term of the appointment.
 Departments/Colleges retain the released salary to provide resources to cover the Fellow’s teaching load during the term of the appointment.
 Appointments are for one year with the possibility of renewal for a second year pending Department/College approval.

 Please note that faculty fellows assist VPR staff with a project associated with one of the four areas listed below.
 In order to learn more and identify one of the four areas to propose to work on, prospective applicants should either contact Kathy Halvorsen (email@example.com) or a VPR staff member with whom they propose to work by mid December before the application deadline in February each year.

 For the 2023-2024 academic year (beginning Fall 2023), there are four possible Fellow appointment areas: